twentyhq/twenty/README.md

 # About

-Twenty is an Open Source CRM designed to solve the issues that are still prevalent among the existings solutions.
+Twenty is an open source CRM designed to solve the issues that are still prevalent amongst the existings solutions.

 It is meant to be:
 - Easily extendable
 - Perfectly in-sync with your data